thpongue/rockpaperscissors/docs/artifacts.md

 		- have e2e running on watch in phantom
 		- look into firebase + other alternatives for data storage
 		- sass messing up wrecks watch and js sometimes does it too - dunno why though
+		- why do i have the module('app'); code in setupMocks?